-- 3.2.1 At times, students will find the demands of the HSC and staying on track challenging. - 3.2.2 Students are strongly encouraged to build partnerships with staff and fellow students to support and guide this iourney. - 3.2.3 Each teacher has successfully completed the HSC and University themselves have extensive experiences teaching and guiding multiple HSC cohorts and their advice, based on experience, needs to be sought. - 3.2.4 Students are encouraged to maintain a healthy, balanced lifestyle, build resilience and manage time effectively. - 3.2.5 Resilience is an important personal attribute and skill that students will need throughout the HSC and future endeavours. - 3.2.6 Students are expected to: - 3.2.6.1 know the syllabus it is the only thing that can be assessed; - 3.2.6.2 plan ahead and work through assessments progressively; - 3.2.6.3 complete all tasks on time; - 3.2.6.4 ask for clarification about a task or the feedback he/she receives on a completed tasks and how he/she could improve your performance; - 3.2.6.5 maintain printed and electronic copies of tasks, including backing up work in progress; - 3.2.6.6 read the HSC: Rules and Procedures, published annually by NESA; - 3.2.6.7 seek assistance and advice from teachers and other support people when needed; - 3.2.6.8 complete study notes as the course progresses; - 3.2.6.9 ensure that they fully understand the directive verbs used in HSC questions.
-The list of these and their associated meanings are set out on page 39.
+- 4.2.1 At times, students will find the demands of the HSC and staying on track challenging. - 4.2.2 Students are strongly encouraged to build partnerships with staff and fellow students to support and guide this journey. - 4.2.3 Each teach has successfully completed the HSC and University themselves, have extensive experiences teaching and guiding multiple HSC cohorts and their advice, based on experience, needs to be sought.

+- 4.2.4 Students are encouraged to maintain a healthy, balanced lifestyle, build resilience and manage time effectively. - 4.2.5 Resilience is an important personal attribute and skill that students will need throughout the HSC and future endeavors. - 4.2.6 Students are expected to: - 4.2.6.1 know the syllabus it is the only thing that can be assessed - 4.2.6.2 plan ahead and work through assessment tasks progressively - 4.2.6.3 complete all tasks on time - 4.2.6.4 ask for clarification about a task or the feedback they receive on a completed tasks and how they could improve their performance - 4.2.6.5 maintain printed and electronic copies of tasks, including backing up work in progress - 4.2.6.6 read the Higher School Certificate Rules and Procedures, published annually by NESA - 4.2.6.7 seek assistance and advice from teachers and other support people when needed - 4.2.6.8 complete study notes as the course progresses - 4.2.6.9 ensure that they fully understand the directive verbs used in HSC questions.
+The list of these and their associated meanings are set out on page 41.

-3.3 A Word of Warning
+4.3 A word of warning

-- 3.3.1 In the external HSC examination, NESA awards a zero mark to any script in which: - only the: - multiple choice questions are completed, and / or - true and false questions are completed, and / or - matching questions have been completed - some or all the answers appear not to be genuine attempts to answer the question(s) asked.
-This may include copying or modifying some or all of the question(s) or leaving a number of blanks. - Frivolous or objectionable material has been included - 3.3.2 In Year 12, this will result in a "Non-award" in that course and if the course counts towards the ten units required to be completed, the student will not receive a Higher School Certificate (HSC). - 3.3.3 This will also result in the student not being awarded an ATAR if this course counts towards their 10 units. - 3.3.4 Sefton High School will follow the same rule in all years for school assessment tasks including examinations.
+- 4.3.1 In the external HSC examination, NESA awards a zero mark to any script in which: - only the: - multiple choice questions are completed, and/or - true and false questions are completed, and/or - matching questions have been completed - some or all the answers appear not to be genuine attempts to answer the question(s) asked.
+This may include copying or modifying some or all of the question(s) or leaving a number of blanks. - frivolous or objectionable material has been included - 4.3.2 In year 12, this will result in a 'N Determination' in that course and if the course counts towards the ten units required to be completed, the student will not receive a Higher School Certificate (HSC). - 4.3.3 This will also result in the student not being awarded an ATAR if this course counts towards their 10 units. - 4.3.4 Sefton High School will follow the same rule in all years for school assessment tasks.
 Any such scripts will be treated as a non-serious attempt and awarded a zero mark.
-The task will have to be redone in order to meet course outcomes requirements, however, the zero mark will remain. - 3.3.5 Only black non-erasable pens are to be used in Assessment tasks, including examinations.
+The task will have to be redone in order to meet course outcomes requirements, however, the zero mark will remain. - 4.3.5 Only black non-erasable pens are to be used in assessment tasks, including examinations.
 Queries regarding marked tasks will not be addressed if any part of the task has been completed with an erasable pen or if correction fluid or tape has been used in that part of the task being queried.

-4. Assessment Schedules
+5. Assessment schedules